GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-1.md

 ## Minimize dependency scope

 When you do add a dependency, keep it scoped as narrowly as possible.
-In Maven libraries used only for testing such as JUnit, Mockito, and Truth should have `test` scope:
+For example, Maven libraries used only for testing such as JUnit, Mockito, and Truth should have `test` scope:

 ```